orthecreedence/cl-async/README.md

 doing a force close.
 Unless you really need to do this and return control to lisp, try to let your event loop exit of "natural causes" (ie, no events left to process).
-You can do this by freeing your signal handlers, servers, etc. This has the added benefit of letting any connection clients finish their requests (without accepting new ones) without completely cutting them off.
+You can do this by freeing your signal handlers, servers, etc. This has the added benefit of letting any connected clients finish their requests (without accepting new ones) without completely cutting them off.

 ```common-lisp